 Central Wyoming College invites written and verbal comment about the institution’s associate degree nursing program as part of obtaining continued accreditation.

 The Central Wyoming College Concert Band performs in concert Thursday, March 7 at 7 p.m. in the Robert A. Peck Arts Center Theatre.

 The president of the Casper chapter of the NAACP talks about the organization’s role in the Equality State at Central Wyoming College Friday, Feb.
 8.

-Students in kindergarten through grade 12 are invited to audition for the local production of “Snow White and the Seven Dwarfs” by the Missoula Children’s Theatre.
+Students in kindergarten through grade 12 are invited to audition for the local production of “The Pied Piper” by the Missoula Children’s Theatre.

 “Marriage Equality” is the subject of the first in a series of Central Wyoming College “Hot Topic” discussions on Wednesday, Feb.
 27 at 11:30 a.m.